nmmarzano/nmmarzano.github.io/games/_posts/2018-06-15-hypergate.md

 The little stage start jingle was also inspired from Galaga, and I also ended up making stage end and game over jingles based on it.
 Hazel, a great friend with a Naming Sense, made me a little boss fight theme to break up the silence of regular stages and add a bit of tension to the boss fight.

+A fun little bug with this game was that I was calculating the enemies' direction in the update() function instead of fixedUpdate()... which meant it got changed *as fast as possible* instead of a fixed ammount of times per second.
+Of course when I tried it on my slow, old desktop pc it seemed to work perfectly, but when I finally got someone else (with probably a more decent computer) to try and stream it, the enemies were spinning in place like crazy...
+Getting others to playtest your game is important!

 I had some more ideas as I remember, things like having a boss rush as the final stage in each loop, having a very mangled lowpass voice shout "HyperGate!" together with a small cutscene between stages, small "secrets" like shooting enemies at specific times giving yo bonuses...
 In the end it's not a very memorable game in itself, but it was my first finished product so it's a nice memory in a way.